deprosun/DataFlattener/readme.md

 /*
 --Parent/Child Table--

-you can create child tables simply by adding another TABLE inside the parent TABLE clause by telling which field you want to create rows FROM.
+you can create child tables simply by adding another TOPIC inside the parent TOPIC clause by telling which field you want to create rows FROM.
 Sometimes we need to add extra information (or rather need extra values) needed to generate child rows.
 We depict such language with `WITH (donutUniqueId = donutId)` where `donutUniqueId` is a field key that